soui-demo/SIpcDemo/readme.txt

 		virtual void BuildShareBufferName(ULONG_PTR idLocal, ULONG_PTR idRemote, TCHAR szBuf[MAX_PATH]) const = 0;
 	};

-To response for client call, at server client, we implement virtual function HandleFun by using macro FUN_BEGIN and FUN_END as used in demo.
+To response for client call, at server endpoint, we implement virtual function HandleFun by using macro FUN_BEGIN and FUN_END as used in demo.

   void OnAddInt(Param_AddInt & param)
   {